 Pushing the envelope like Oracle does, it’s only a matter of time before customers fight back.
 Mars sued Oracle over an audit gone bad.
 Palisade had a front row seat during that brouhaha as we directly worked with Mars through that entire process.
 Now comes word of another lawsuit.
 This one is slightly different, but, if the allegations are true, it is more evidence of Oracle using their licensing and contracting as a way to sell more cloud services, even when a customer does not want those cloud services.

-A&E Adventures has filed a class action suit against Oracle in the Florida Circuit court.
-You can read the entire complaint in a PDF here.
-The issues stem from Oracle’s acquisition of Micros.
+In early 2018, A&E Adventures filed a class action suit against Oracle in the Florida Circuit court.
+The issues stemmed from Oracle’s acquisition of Micros.
 Micros is a point of sale solution many companies use to take payments from customers.
 It’s basically the cash register hardware and software.
-Needless to say, that’s pretty important for a company like A&E that runs/owns multiple store locations.
-No cash register…no cash…no business.
-Well A&E alleges that once Oracle bought Micros, everything went downhill.
+Needless to say, that’s pretty important for a company like A&E that owns multiple store locations.
+No cash register, no cash, no business.
+A&E alleged that once Oracle bought Micros, everything went downhill.
 There were problems with the systems that Oracle was unable to fix.
 Here is the important part.

-Remember that a complaint like this is only one side of the story.
+A complaint like this is only one side of the story.
 Oracle hasn’t responded, testimony hasn’t been given and there is really nothing on the record other than A&E’s version of what happened.
 I’m sure Oracle will have a different view on what’s happened.
 Having said that, if these allegations are true, it’s very clear evidence once again of Oracle using licensing and contracts as a hammer over customer’s heads to sell cloud services.
 It makes you wonder how much of Oracle’s cloud revenue is generated by these activities?
 No one knows.
 In fact, I don’t think Oracle knows.
 The activities described by A&E were not that of an official audit.
 In fact, these were probably sales and support people just doing what they were told to do.

-Oracle staff puts amazing pressure on their customers to buy Oracle cloud.
+Oracle staff put amazing pressure on their customers to buy Oracle cloud.
 This pressure includes audits, compliance, upgrade pressure, and more.
 We can only hope A&E’s lawsuit actually goes to trial with a verdict.
 That will surely shed more light on Oracle’s behavior and maybe even on their cloud ambitions.